-- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resources and Mineral Reserves is a summary of Resource estimations and studies made over time adjusted to mining situation of December 31. - Mineral Resources are reported as inside optimized stopes above a cut-off NSR value of 400 SEK/t and inside solids Outside\LoMP 2023. - Mineral Resources include dilution from blocks with an NSR below 400 SEK/t that falls within optimized stopes. - Mineral Resources include sill pillars and Inferred Mineral Resources that lie both within and outside the LoMP. - Mineral Reserves are selected and reported from the parts of the block model which fall within mining design volumes (LoMP).
+- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resources and Mineral Reserves are summaries of resource estimations and studies made over time adjusted to mining situation of December 31. - Mineral Resources are reported as inside optimized stopes above a cut-off NSR value of 400 SEK/t and inside solids Outside\LoMP 2024. - Mineral Resources include dilution from blocks with an NSR below 400 SEK/t that falls within optimized stopes. - Mineral Resources include sill pillars and Inferred Mineral Resources that lie both within and outside the LoMP. - Mineral Reserves are selected and reported from the parts of the block model which fall within mining design volumes (LoMP).

-- Mine design is guided by a cut-off of 500 SEK/t for long-hole stoping and a cut-off of 570 SEK for cut-and-fill, as a basis for conversion to Mineral Reserves. - Existing tailings capacity is sufficient to include material from the LoMP up to and including 2029.
-Studies are on-going to find suitable solutions for material from the remaining years of production and a reasonable capital provision has been made to support this. - Tonnes and grades are rounded which may result in apparent summation differences between tonnes, grade and contained metal content.
+- Mine design is guided by a cut-off of 520 SEK/t for sublevel stoping and a cut-off of 620 SEK for cut and fill, as a basis for conversion to Mineral Reserves. - Existing tailings capacity is sufficient to include material from the LoMP up to and including 2029.
+Application of new tailings storage solutions beyond 2029 is submitted to competent authorities and is expected to be decided during 2025. - Tonnes and grades are rounded which may result in apparent summation differences between tonnes, grade and contained metal content.